 You can enable SSH service during installation of openSUSE and SLES at the Firewall and SSH section on the Installation Settings screen by setting up the following options:

-If you missed the option during installation or simply just need it later, you can manually install and start the SSH service along with the necessary configurations from the terminal.
+If you missed the option during installation, you could manually install and start the SSH service along with the necessary configurations from the terminal.

 > sudo zypper refresh